MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 NB: the final standard is expected to define this factor as a constant.

-### `--triSoupDepth=INT-VALUE`
-Configures the maximum log2 node size of the geometry octree used by trisoup geometry coding.

-### `--triSoupLevel=INT-VALUE`
-Configures the log2 octree node size used for triangulation (the reconstructed surface) in trisoup geometry coding.

-### `--triSoupIntToOrigScale=REAL-VALUE`
+### `--trisoup_node_size_log2=INT-VALUE`
-This option is the inverse of `positionQuantizationScale`, and is used to configure input scaling when trisoup geometry coding is enabled.

-NB: this option will be removed in a future software version.
+Controls the use of trisoup by setting the node size for triangle based surface reconstruction.
+The trisoup method terminates the octree coding at the given node size and continues by encoding triangles which are subsequently voxelised to produce points.

+A value of 0 disables the use of trisoup.

 Attribute coding